roobbs/blog-frontend/README.md

-# blog-frontend
+# Blog Frontend

-This is the frontend repository that uses my blog-api repo
+This app fetches all info from my blog-api app